-The White Rocks lookout hike is our favorite circuit in the
+The White Rocks hike, with the spectacular Opa Overlook, is our favorite loop hike in the

-In 0.2 miles cross Cove Run and continue following the
+Mile 0.8 – In 0.25 miles cross Cove Run and continue following the

-Old Mail Path as it turns uphill for another 0.9 miles arriving at a wildlife clearing, and the intersection of
+Old Mail Path as it turns uphill through short scrub and pine arriving at a wildlife clearing, and the intersection of

 the orange blazed Racer Camp Hollow Trail/FS road.

-Turn right on the orange blazed Racer Camp Hollow Trail/FS road, passing two more wildlife clearings before the FS road ends, and the Racer Camp Hollow Trail continues into the forest.
+Mile 1.6 – Turn right on the orange blazed Racer Camp Hollow Trail/FS road, pass two more wildlife clearings before the FS road ends, and the Racer Camp Hollow Trail continues into the forest.
 After entering the forest, the orange blazed trail will gradually descend for 0.4 miles to Racer Camp Hollow Run, and a large campsite.

-From the campsite, the trail will head up the valley crossing the run several times before reaching another campsite in 1.6 miles.
+Mile 2.8 – From the campsite, the trail heads up the valley crossing the run several times before arriving at a hunters campsite in 1.7 miles.

-From the campsite continue 200 yards to the intersection of the blue blazed Tuscarora Trail and purple blazed Little Sluice Mountain Trail.
+Mile 4.5 – From the hunters campsite continue 200 yards to the intersection of the blue blazed Tuscarora Trail and purple blazed Little Sluice Mountain Trail.
 Turn left uphill on

 the blue blazed trail (the immediate blazes you see are the